ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 In Ray, driver means the Python script that calls ``ray.init``.

 Reserved resources (bundles) from the placement group is automatically freed when a driver or detached actor that creates placement group exits.
-If you'd like to free the reserved resources, you can also remove the placement group using ``remove_placement_group`` API (note that it is also an asynchronous API).
+If you'd like to free the reserved resources manually, you can also remove the placement group using :func:`remove_placement_group <ray.util.remove_placement_group>` API (note that it is also an asynchronous API).

 .. note::